mirage/irmin/doc/irmin-pack/design/layered_store.md

 ```

 Objects that precede the commit are either reachable from the commit
-(by following object references from the commit), or not.
+(by following object references from the commit) or not.
 For the
 unreachable objects, we want to reclaim the disk space.
 For reachable
 objects, we need to be able to continue to access them via their
-"offset in the pack file".
+"offset in the pack file."

 The straightforward solution is to implement the pack file using two
 other data-structures: